-Today we want to remind you of one old and biggest movie love story, story between famous fictional couple Rhett Butler and Scarlett O’Hara.
+Today we want to remind you of one of the most memorable movie love stories, a story between a famous fictional couple Rhett Butler and Scarlett O’Hara.

-Scarlett O’Hara, despite her courage and her determination, did not know herself well, and spent lot of time and energy for the passive Ashley Wilkes.
+Scarlett O’Hara, despite her courage and her determination, did not know herself well and spent a lot of time and energy on the passive Ashley Wilkes.
 She disdained the disreputable war profiteer Captain Rhett Butler although they had much in common.
-When she finally realize that really loved Rhett, he grown tired of waiting for her.
-Scarlett is vowing to find away to win Rhett back.
+When she finally realizes that she loved Rhett, he has grown tired of waiting for her, Scarlett vows to find a way to win Rhett back.

-The main actors, Clark Gable and Vivien Leigh, and the movie “Gone With The Wind” marked the period in which appeared and secured it’s place in film history.
-This movie directed by Victor Fleming takes home Best Picture Oscar in 1939, along with 8 other Oscars, and is considered as one of the greatest movies ever made.
+The main actors, Clark Gable and Vivien Leigh, and the movie “Gone With The Wind” marked the period in which it secured its place in film history.
+This movie directed by Victor Fleming wins a Best Picture Oscar nomination in 1939, also receiving 8 other Oscars, it is considered to be one of the greatest movies ever made.

 “Fiddle de dee, tomorrow is another day” ?
 Margaret Mitchell